 Appropriate choices of clothing, hair styles, and cleanliness are important factors in personal appearance.
 We trust parental good judgment to see that students are dressed properly for school.
 However, outlandish dress or personal appearance will not be tolerated.
-Students are expected to present an appearance that will not detract from the educational process and that complies with all health and safety standards.
+This includes, but is not limited to, wearing tails, fake ears, and any other items that detract from the educational process or that does not comply with all health and safety standards.
 These regulations apply at all times when a student is considered a Nodaway-Holt R-VII student and under the supervision or responsibility of any faculty member.